Dick Howser: Kansas City Royals (1981–1986)

-Howser (to left of podium) presents President Ronald Reagan with a Royals jacket, hat, and bat at the White House after their World Series victory.
+Howser (to left of podium) presents President Ronald Reagan with a Royals jacket, cap, and bat at the White House after their World Series victory.

 The next year, Kansas City—his postseason rival on multiple occasions in previous seasons—hired Howser to manage the last 33 games of the strike-shortened 1981 season.
 Under Howser, the Royals finished second in 1982 and 1983.
 Prior to the 1984 season, with their clubhouse ravaged by drug problems, the Royals started disassembling their team and starting over.
 Kansas City expected 1984 to be a rebuilding year, but Howser guided the young team to a division title.
 The Royals were swept in 3 games by the eventual World Champion Detroit Tigers in the ALCS.

 The following year, Howser guided the Royals to their first World Series title.
 The Royals reached the World Series by defeating the Toronto Blue Jays, four games to three, in the American League Championship Series, which was Toronto's first postseason appearance.
 The Royals then went on to defeat the heavily favored St. Louis Cardinals.
 In both the ALCS (the first year the League Championship Series was best-of-7) and World Series, the Royals won each series by overcoming a 3–1 deficit.

 1986 Major League Baseball All-Star Game

 As manager of the defending AL champion Royals, Howser managed the 1986 All-Star Game at the Astrodome in Houston.

-The AL won 3–2, starting a 37-year stretch that has seen the junior circuit go 28-8-1 in the Mid-Summer Classic after going 2-21 from 1963 through 1985.
+The AL won 3–2, starting a 37-year stretch that saw the junior circuit go 28–8–1 in the Mid-Summer Classic after going 2-21 from 1963 through 1985.

 However, during the game, broadcasters on ABC noticed he was messing up signals when he changed pitchers, and Howser later admitted he felt sick before the game.
 It would be the last game he would manage, as he was diagnosed with a brain tumor and underwent surgery.